tomcheboshev/Weather-App/README.md

-# Weather-App
-A simple weather app that provides real-time updates based on your location or any city.
-It fetches data from a weather API, to display key info like temperature, humidity, and conditions.
+This Weather App is a simple, responsive web application designed to provide users with real-time weather updates for any city around the world.
+Built with HTML, CSS, and JavaScript, it leverages a weather API to fetch current weather data, including temperature, humidity, wind speed, and weather conditions.
+Users can search for their desired city, and the app will dynamically display the latest weather information.